 The journey of integration for asylum seekers in the Netherlands

-After the registration hearing, they will be sent to COA locations for the first months.
-The current average is 21 months.
+After this stage, asylum seekers are transferred to COA reception centres.
+Currently, this waiting period lasts on average about 21 months.
 During this time, it is difficult for asylum seekers to work.
-They are only allowed to work if an employer requests a special work permit for them and if their application has been under consideration for at least 6 months.
-Once asylum seekers receive their residence permit, they can start working, studying, and join municipal integration programmes such as language courses.
-In short, they can start actively taking part in society.
+They are only allowed to work if an employer requests a special work permit for them and if their application has been under review for at least 6 months.

 “You are just waiting on a person to listen to your story and on whether they agree to protect you or not.
 So for me it was a period of staying without earth, without breath, without any connections”